Ebay UK is set to end its deeply embedded relationship with PayPal and launch its own ‘managed payment experience’ for both buyers and sellers.

-According to Ebay its managed payments have processed more than $2 billion (£1.54 billion) in gross merchandise value (GMV) for almost 25,000 sellers and saved them a collective $10 million (£7.7 billion).
+According to Ebay its managed payments have processed more than $2 billion (£1.54 billion) in gross merchandise value (GMV) for almost 25,000 sellers and saved them a collective $10 million (£7.7 million).

 “We’re creating a modern managed marketplace,” Ebay’s vice president of global payments Alyssa Cutright said.

 “Taking control of the payments process on our platform is a key component of our strategy to enhance the Ebay experience by breaking down barriers and removing complexities for our customers.”

 Ebay UK’s vice president Rob Hattrell added: “By starting to manage payments in the U.K. this year, we’re taking another step to deliver improvements for our customers.